mobileka/glean/README.md

 ```
 ---
-jpeg_dir: . # should be relative to a directory from where you run `glean`.
-Confusing?
-I know. `.` means "current directory"
+ref_dir: . # should be relative to a directory from where you run `glean`. `.` means "current directory"
-jpeg_ext:
+ref_ext:
     - .jpeg
     - .jpg

-raw_dir: . # should be relative to a directory from where you run `glean`.
-Confusing?
-I know. `.` means "current directory"
+target_dir: . # should be relative to a directory from where you run `glean`. `.` means "current directory"
-raw_ext:
+target_ext:
     - .nef
     - .raw
     - .dng
 ```

-`jpeg_dir` - where are your reference JPEG files located
+`ref_dir` - where are your reference files located
-`jpeg_ext` - a case-sensitive list of "reference" file extensions
+`ref_ext` - a case-sensitive list of "reference" file extensions

-`raw_dir` - where to look for corresponding RAW files
+`target_dir` - where to look for corresponding files to be removed
-`raw_ext` - a case-sensitive list of "victim" extensions
+`target_ext` - a case-sensitive list of extensions of the corresponding files

-## Other usage scenarios

-`glean` can be used with other file extensions provided that:

-1. you have reference files with a certain extensions (e.g. `.ref`, and `.reference`)
-2. you have other files with different extensions which have to be removed if there're no `.ref` files with the same name

 # WARNING